Carramar (NSW)

 An assessment of population growth drivers in Carramar reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Carramar (NSW), as of Nov 2025, had an estimated population of around 3,454, a decrease of 21 people from the 2021 Census figure of 3,475.
-This decrease is inferred from AreaSearch's estimation of 3,326 residents in Jun 2024 and validation of three new addresses since the Census date.
-The population density was approximately 3,488 persons per square kilometer, placing it in the upper quartile nationally.
-Overseas migration contributed about 95% of recent population gains.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+As of Feb 2026, the population of the suburb of Carramar (NSW) is estimated at around 3,454 people, reflecting a decrease of 21 people since the 2021 Census which reported a population of 3,475.
+This estimation is based on AreaSearch's validation of new addresses and examination of the latest ERP data release by the ABS in June 2024, indicating a resident population of 3,326 with an additional 3 validated new addresses since the Census date.
+The population density equates to 3,488 persons per square kilometer, placing Carramar in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 95.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.

 Frequently Asked Questions - Population